The End of Creative Guesswork

 AI-generated creative briefs

 The briefing capability is where this becomes most tangible for creative teams.
-Creative Intelligence can generate creative strategy reports directly from your portfolio data analyzing what’s working, surfacing hypotheses worth testing, and producing briefs that tell your creative team not just what to make but why, grounded in evidence from your own performance history.
+Creative Intelligence generates creative strategy reports directly from your portfolio data, analyzing what’s working, surfacing hypotheses worth testing, and producing briefs grounded in evidence from your own performance history rather than received wisdom or platform best practice.
+It also pulls in industry benchmarks for context, so the brief is set against what’s working in your category, not just what’s worked for you.

 Custom analysis for brand-specific questions

 Not every insight lives in a standard taxonomy.
-Creative Intelligence includes a custom analysis feature that lets you define your own variables: identifying which specific product lines appear in which creatives, scoring assets against brand-defined criteria, extracting information that’s particular to your category or portfolio structure.
+The custom analysis feature lets you define your own variables: identifying which specific product lines appear in which creatives, scoring assets against brand-defined criteria, extracting information particular to your category or portfolio structure.
 Where manual tagging across thousands of assets would take weeks, the AI does it in minutes.

 What this changes in practice

-When you have Creative Intelligence running across your portfolio, the brief becomes an output of analysis rather than an input to it.
-You know which hook categories are driving retention for your audience.
-You know the optimal timing for your product reveal.
+When Creative Intelligence is running across your portfolio, that changes.
+The brief becomes an output of analysis rather than an input to it.
+You know which hook types are driving retention for your audience.
+You know which content formats are delivering the strongest ROAS.
 You know whether your high-energy creative is actually converting or just generating cheap clicks.
-The creative team gets direction that’s specific, evidence-based, and connected to the metrics that matter.
+The creative team gets direction that’s specific, evidence-backed, and connected to the metrics that matter, built from what the data is actually saying rather than what anyone remembers working last quarter.

 Bottom line

 If creative is the biggest driver of paid performance, it deserves the same analytical rigor you apply to everything else.
-Now it can have it.
+Now it has it.

 Want to see what Creative Intelligence surfaces in your own portfolio?
 Get in touch.